Gwendolyn Brooks: Writing

 Brooks published her first poem, "Eventide", in a children's magazine, American Childhood, when she was 13 years old.
 By the age of 16, she had already written and published approximately 75 poems.
-At 17, she started submitting her work to "Lights and Shadows," the poetry column of the Chicago Defender, an African-American newspaper.
+At 17, she started submitting her work to "Lights and Shadows", the poetry column of the Chicago Defender, an African-American newspaper.
 Her poems, many published while she attended Wilson Junior College, ranged in style from traditional ballads and sonnets to poems using blues rhythms in free verse.
 In her early years, she received commendations on her poetic work and encouragement from James Weldon Johnson, Richard Wright and Langston Hughes.
-James Weldon Johnson sent her the first critique of her poems when she was only sixteen years old.
+James Weldon Johnson sent her the first critique of her poems when she was only 16 years old.

-Her characters were often drawn from the inner city life that Brooks knew well.
+Her characters were often drawn from the inner-city life that Brooks knew well.
 She said, "I lived in a small second-floor apartment at the corner, and I could look first on one side and then the other.
 There was my material."

 By 1941, Brooks was taking part in poetry workshops.
 A particularly influential one was organized by Inez Cunningham Stark, an affluent white woman with a strong literary background.
 Stark offered writing workshops at the new South Side Community Art Center, which Brooks attended.
 It was here she gained momentum in finding her voice and a deeper knowledge of the techniques of her predecessors.
 Renowned poet Langston Hughes stopped by the workshop and heard her read "The Ballad of Pearl May Lee".
 In 1944, she achieved a goal she had been pursuing through continued unsolicited submissions since she was 14 years old: two of her poems were published in Poetry magazine's November issue.
 In the autobiographical information she provided to the magazine, she described her occupation as a "housewife".

-Brooks' published her first book of poetry, A Street in Bronzeville (1945), with Harper & Brothers, after a strong show of support to the publisher from author Richard Wright.
-It consists of a series of poems related to an African American girl’s growing up in Chicago.
+Brooks published her first book of poetry, A Street in Bronzeville (1945), with Harper & Brothers, after a strong show of support to the publisher from author Richard Wright.
+It consists of a series of poems related the lives of African Americans in the Chicago neighborhood.
 Wright said to the editors who solicited his opinion on Brooks' work: